kaziimtiaz29/project1/README.md

 these three functions are satifying the CREATE task.

-next I have the option of viewing the meals that has been ordered which are saved once the meals are selected.
+next I have the option of viewing the meals that has been ordered which are saved once the meals are selected. next is the Tables table where customers can:

-*in the tables' section the customer can book table and *selected how many people are there and how man seats needed.
+* in the tables' section the customer can book table and
+* selected how many people are there and how man seats needed.
-*here they can combine the tables relationship and show which meal is selected for this table.
+* here they can combine the tables relationship and show which meal is selected for this table.

 ![blue](https://cdn.images.express.co.uk/img/dynamic/footballteams/x256/20.png)